Tukito14/Segment-Trees/README.md

  EX: ```st.insert(4,3);```

- This would insert the value in the tree we created at its 5th, pushing every value after it to the right.
+ This would insert the value in the tree we created at its 5th node, pushing every value after it to the right.

  ![image](https://user-images.githubusercontent.com/72944152/163906880-ce6c3e29-38f1-4870-83d8-2b8902301ec6.png)